dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ```

-The name of our namespace **must** be the same defined in the ferated credential.
+The name of our namespace **must** be the same defined in the federated credential.
 We can check our identity and the federated credential as follow.
 In this sample, the namespace is `nsworkloadidentitydemo` and the service account is `saworkloadidentitydemo`.
 Note the label `azure.workload.identity/use: "true"` which validate that the service account is used for worklad identity.
-Additional annotations and labels information are available on the github doc
+Additional annotations and labels information are available on the [github doc](https://azure.github.io/azure-workload-identity/docs/topics/service-account-labels-and-annotations.html)